awslabs/sagemaker-debugger/documentation/tensorflow.md

     optimizer: tf.train.Optimizer,
 )
 ```
-Modify the optimizer object to log gradients, and return the optimizer.
-Must be used when saving gradients.
+Adds functionality to the optimizer object to log gradients.
+Returns the original optimizer and doesn't change the optimization process.